StMaHa/raspberry-examples/README.md

 # raspberry-examples

-Source code snippets and examples for Raspberry Pi.\
+Source code snippets and examples for Raspberry Pi.
-\
+> Examples...
+> ...should be easy to undestand.
+> ...should use libraries already available on the Raspberry Pi (no installation needed, no third party libraries if possible)

 **Download / clone the repository to your computer:**
 ```
 git clone https://github.com/StMa-Ha/raspberry-examples.git